ecnepsnai/otto/docs/server.md

 The default account will be recreated and you can log in using `admin`:`admin`.

-## Host PSK Rotation
+## Identity Management

+An identity refers to a private and public key used as part of the Otto protocol.
+The Otto client maintains an identity that is used when the Otto server connects to the Otto client.
+The Otto server also maintains a unique identity for each Otto host.

+When the Otto server connects to an Otto host, it checks the public identity from that host to see if it is recognized.
+If the identity is unknown, the server puts that host in a "pending" trust state.
+You can trust a pending identity in the Trust menu when looking at a host on the Otto server web interface.

+### Automatic Rotation

-By default, Otto will automatically rotate the PSK used when connecting to hosts every 7 days, as well as the first time Otto connects to a host manually added by the user, that is, a host that was added through the web UI and not added with client registration.
+By default the Otto server will automatically rotate the identities for all hosts every 7 days.
+This can be configured or disabled in the security settings on the Otto web interface.

-New PSKs are 64-characters long and are sourced from the servers cryptographically-secure pseudorandom number generator, such as `/dev/urandom`.
-Rotation occurs during heartbeats and the server records the last time each host was updated.

-The frequency of this rotation can be configured in server settings.
-You may also disable automatic rotation entirely if you so desire.

-Host PSKs can also be rotated at any time when viewing a host on the Otto server web UI.
-You can rotate a client PSK even if automatic rotation is disabled.